Panzanella Salad with the Best Dressing (VIDEO)

 - 1/2 cup basil leaves, (about 22 leaves), coarsely chopped, plus more to garnish

 Preheat oven to 400˚F. Place bread in a mixing bowl, drizzle with 2 Tbsp olive oil and a pinch of salt.
-Bake for 9-11 minutes until toasted then set aside to cool.
-Edges should be golden brown and crisp and the centers should be slighly chewy.
+Bake for 9-12 minutes until toasted then set aside to cool.
+Edges should be golden brown and crisp and the centers should be fully dried through.

 Place remaining Panzanella salad ingredients into the same mixing bowl you used for the bread.
 Add the cooled bread.
-About 15-20 minutes before serving, drizzle on the dressing and toss the salad gently to combine.
-Garnish with more chopped basil to serve.
+About 10-15 minutes before serving, drizzle on the dressing, adding it to taste.
+Toss the salad gently to combine.